siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:doubling}

+There is also a `ForLoop` variant that accepts integers as limits of the range directly:

+    \\\inputlistingsnippet{../examples/algorithms/for_each.cc:loop_doubling}

 In the above code snippet, the results of the computation overwrite the input.
 If the input has to be left unchanged, the results must be written to a separate output range.
 Thus, the operation requires two ranges.
 EMB² supports such scenarios by the `ZipIterator`, which wraps two iterators into one.
 Consider the following revised example:

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:zip_setup}